 Department: Communication Design

 Location: NYC campus, Paris campus

 Permission Required: No

-This course is an advanced studio for students to develop more complex projects with a specific domain of media design.
-Students will compliment the historic and theoretical readings with their own research, and will develop a larger independent project of along their own areas of interest.
-Emphasis is on critical thinking, iterative design methodology and synthesis of research, design production and presentation.
-Topical sections in spring 2014 include the following:
+This course is an advanced studio for students to develop more complex projects within a specific domain of media design.
+Students will compliment the historic and theoretical readings with their own research, and will develop a larger independent project along their own areas of interest.
+Emphasis is on critical thinking, iterative design methodology, and synthesis of research, design production and presentation.
+Topical sections in fall 2014 include the following:

 Course Open to: Majors Only

 Open to: Bachelors degree in Communication Design and Design & Technology majors only.
 Pre-requisite(s): PUDT 2100 Core Studio: Interaction

 Open to Communication Design students.